elastos/Elastos.Hive.HttpAPITests/testcases.rst

      - 400 code.
      - A
    * - 2
-     - GET with "path" argument only.
+     - GET with "path"(arg) argument only but string is error.
-     -
+     - 500 code. {"Message":"error reading request: /api/v0/files/mkdir?arg=dir1"}
      - A
    * - 3
      - GET with "uid" argument only.
-     -
+     - 200 code.
      - A
    * - 4
-     - POST with "path" and "uid" value.
+     - GET with correct "path" argument and value with uid.
+     - 200 code.
+     - A
-     -
+   * - 5
+     - GET with correct "path" argument and value with an exist uid.
+     - 500 code. {"Message":"IPFS unsuccessful: 500: file already exists"}
      - A

 **TEST CASE: /api/v0/files/mv**